-But Obadiah being a man who greatly feared the Lord, hid God’s prophets secretly in 2 caves (1 Kings 18:4).
+But Obadiah, who loved the Lord, took “one hundred prophets and hidden them, fifty to a cave, and had fed them with bread and water” (1 Kings 18:4).
 These prophets were evidently members of the schools of the prophets who dedicated their lives to the proclamation of the message of righteous and holy living.
 Caves were common in Palestine.
 In the Mt.
 Carmel area alone over 2,000 caves have been counted.
 In times of warfare and persecution, they served as excellent hiding places (Joshua 10:16–27; Judges 6:2; 1 Samuel 13:6; 22:1; 24:3–10; 2 Samuel 23:13).

-“20 So Ahab sent for all the children of Israel, and gathered the prophets together on Mount Carmel.
-21 And Elijah came to all the people, and said, “How long will you falter between two opinions?
-If the LORD is God, follow Him; but if Baal, follow him.”
-But the people answered him not a word.
-22 Then Elijah said to the people, “I alone am left a prophet of the LORD; but Baal’s prophets are four hundred and fifty men.
-23 Therefore let them give us two bulls; and let them choose one bull for themselves… but put no fire under it; and I will prepare the other bull, and lay it on the wood, but put no fire under it.
-24 Then you call on the name of your gods, and I will call on the name of the LORD; and the God who answers by fire, He is God.”
+Then Elijah said to the people, “I alone am left a prophet of the LORD; but Baal’s prophets are four hundred and fifty men.
+Therefore let them give us two bulls; and let them choose one bull for themselves… but put no fire under it; and I will prepare the other bull, and lay it on the wood, but put no fire under it.
+Then you call on the name of your gods, and I will call on the name of the LORD; and the God who answers by fire, He is God.”
 So all the people answered and said, “It is well spoken.”